Daodejing Practice Group (Online)

 After the first two meetings the group will be closed for a year to develop the interpersonal depth necessary for complete transmission of the text and practice.

-The next two meetings will be held on:
+The next meeting will be held on:

 $50 per meeting